 This publication is based on data of all scheduled banks operating in Pakistan which are classified into three main groups namely public sector banks, domestic private banks and foreign banks.
 Public sector banks are further divided into public sector commercial banks and specialized banks.
-Similarly, data on MFBs and DFIs has also been added a separate chapter.
+Data on MFBs and DFIs is added in a separate chapter.